weyoss/redis-smq/README.md

 #### Consumer Class

+`Consumer` class can be used to receive and consume messages from a queue.

-In the same manner as a producer, you can use a single consumer instance to consume messages from different queues, including messages from priority queues.
+Similarly to a `Producer` instance, a `Consumer` instance can consume messages from multiple queues.

-To consume messages from a given queue, you need to define and register a `message handler`.
+For consuming messages from a queue, the `Consumer` class provides the [consume()](/docs/api/consumer.md#consumerprototypeconsume) method which allows you to register a `message handler`.

 A `message handler` is a function which get called once a message is received.
-For a given consumer, a queue can have only 2 message handlers.
-One for consuming messages without priority, and the second one for consuming messages with priority.

-To register a message handler, the `consume()` method is provided and can be used as shown in the example bellow.
-Message handlers can be registered at any time, before or after you have started your consumers.
-A consumer can be started using the `consumer.run()` method.
+Message handlers can be registered at any time, before or after you have started your consumer.

+A consumer can be started using the [run()](/docs/api/consumer.md#consumerprototyperun) method.

-To shut down and remove a `message handler` from your consumer, use the `cancel()` method.
+To shut down and remove a given `message handler` from your consumer, use the [cancel()](/docs/api/consumer.md#consumerprototypecancel) method.

-To shut down completely your consumer, use the `shutdown()` method.
+To shut down completely your consumer and tear down all message handlers, use the [shutdown()](/docs/api/consumer.md#consumerprototypeshutdown) method.

 ```javascript
 // filename: ./examples/javascript/consumer.js